Everything you need to know about super contributions

 Super must be paid at least 4 times a year by the due dates

-Note: People aged under 18 must also work more than 30 hours in a week to be eligible for employer super contributions.
+Note: If you’re under 18, you must also work more than 30 hours in a week to be eligible for employer super contributions

 Employers are legally required to make superannuation payments to all eligible employees, into a complying superannuation fund.
 These payments are called the super guarantee.